mamcer/mamcer.github.io/_posts/2017-02-26-bamboo-net-ci-plan-configuration.md

 As a next step we can think in include a code coverage analysis of our unit tests, generate a deployment package or a SonarQube analysis.
 But most of these options are recommended to be included in a separated plan.

-With a plan that includes a build and run our unit tests we have a solid plan that can be run in a matter of seconds and give us all the benefits of a continuous integration process.
+With a plan that includes a build and run our unit tests we have a solid option that can be run in a matter of seconds and give us all the benefits of a continuous integration process.